orangecoding/heatsheet/README.md

 ## How to use
 - Clone this repository
 - go to /config and rename the example config to `config.json`
-- add your Tado username and password (see configuration settings for more...)
 - install dependencies by running `yarn` or `npm i`
 - run HeatSheet by running `yarn run start`

-Assuming your user and password is correct, HeatSheet will automagically detect it has never gotten any data, therefor it will run an initial migration.
+HeatSheet will automagically detect it has never gotten any data, therefor it will run an initial migration.
 This might take a while, check the log output of Heatsheet.
 When it's done, goto `http://localhost:9999`, and enjoy all of your data.
 The data is stored in a file called `db.json` and obviously never transported to me or anybody else.
 Heatsheet will collect data on a daily basis, meaning shortly after midnight, it will collect the data for the previous day.
 If you've added a new thermostat, it will show up the day after automatically.